gofractally/psibase/doc/psidk/src/development/services/action-scripts.md

 With Action Scripts, the entire sequence can be shrunk down to:
 1. Look up how much a new symbol costs
 2. credit@token-sys: Send the cost of a new symbol to the symbol contract
-3. create@symbol-sys: Create a new symbol
+3. create@symbol: Create a new symbol
 4. createAndMap@tokenSys: Creates a new token, and map it to the newly created symbol

 This sequence contains only three actions which can be fit in a single transaction which will execute atomically.